Control room with a high flexibility

 Hybrid technique — the best of two worlds?

 We often like to track live to tape, digitize and continue working in the digital domain.
-It’s a hybrid technique, not strictly puritan but you get the best out of the analog domain along withe the ease and the possibilities of the digital.
+It’s a hybrid technique, where you get the best out of the analog domain along withe the ease and the possibilities of the digital.